ZPlayzMCPE/SkyClashsPE/README.md

 ## How to install the BETA versions of this plugin?

 * What you need to do, is download a zip file.
-By clicking the github download page, where you can download files from this page (Updated shortly.)
+By clicking "Clone and Download"

 * Once downloaded, add it to this wesbite: http://pmt.mcpe.fun